-This is a hard topic to talk about, but I think it’s true.
-Hold on to old ticket stubs, newspapers with killer headlines, and your senior yearbook.
-Don’t hold on to relationship memorabilia.
+This is a hard topic to talk about, but I think it’s important.
+Holding on to old ticket stubs, love notes, and relationship memorabilia is a mistake.

-That’s the inevitable trade-off with relationships.
-You enter into them with the understanding that, unless you die with this person as your partner, this arrangement is temporary and set to end at some point.
-The time spent cultivating it and growing close will almost certainly end in a breakup.
+Today, I am a lucky man.
+I’m friends, or at least on good terms, with all my exes.
+To get to that point, you need to separate yourself not only from them but also from the stuff of them.
+This is the inevitable trade-off we make.
+You enter into something with someone with the understanding that, unless you die with this person as your partner, this arrangement is temporary and set to end.
+The time spent cultivating your connection and growing close will almost certainly end in a breakup.

 And that’s OK — breakups are important.
 They teach us valuable lessons about ourselves and others.
 Sometimes you need some solo growth time.
 I’ve noticed that my periods of most intense change and personal adventure have happened between relationships.
 Untethered, I’ve had the courage to move to new cities, take new opportunities, experience new kinds of sex, and discover what I like.

 When you’re throwing out your love letters, if it seems too difficult to do, tell yourself that it’s better to remember the real things, the things that matter — the good conversations, the kisses, the nights.
 The best parts of love are never things.